aspectron/nw-sys/README.md

 - `shortcut` creation of application keyboard shortcuts
 - `tray` creation and installation of system tray menus
 - `window` creation and control of application windows

+A higher-level Rust API for NWJS, based on top of this crate, is also available via the [`workflow-nw`](https://crates.io/crates/workflow-nw) crate that is a part of the [`workflow-rs`](https://github.com/workflow-rs/workflow-rs) application development framework.

 ## Examples